robocy-lab/robo_lab/drafts/async1_draft.md

 ```

 And now, as we have `Runtime`, lets try to design our own loop!
-> Remark: we assume that when we use `await`, function
+> Remark: basically, when we use `await`, function
-> saves it's state and "jumps" to loop
+saves it's state and "jumps" to loop
 ```python
 while True:
     # this loop is often called **event loop**!